-Coast to Capital has a Board of Directors (the Board) comprising:
+Coast to Capital has a Board of Directors (the Board) comprising of up to:

-- the Chair who is drawn from the private sector; - the Vice Chair who is drawn from the private sector; - the Chief Executive;

-- ten Directors drawn from the private sector;

-- three Directors drawn from local authorities;

-- two District Council Directors;
+- the Chair who is drawn from the private sector; - the Vice Chair who is drawn from the private sector; - the Chief Executive; - eight Directors drawn from the private sector; - three Directors drawn from local authorities; - two District Council Directors;

-- a Director from further education; and

-- a Director from higher education.
+- · a Director from further education; and - a Director from higher education.

-The composition of the Board is in accordance with the Government guidance that the maximum number of Directors should be 20.
+The composition of the Board is in accordance with the Government guidance that the maximum number of Directors should be no more than 20.

-We are also able to appoint up to three persons as co-opted Directors for their specific skills and expertise and to bring diversity to the Board for a term length of one year.
+We are also able to appoint up to five persons as co-opted Directors for their specific skills and expertise and to bring diversity to the Board for a term length of one year.
 Any persons so co-opted will be required to adhere to the same standards as Board Directors.

-We also appoint Independent Members to our Committees to bring relevant skills and expertise as required.
+We also appoint Independent Members to both our Audit and Risk Committee, and Finance and Resources Committee, to bring relevant skills and expertise as required.
 This is set out in our Committee Terms of Reference.